 In the eastern United States, wool is typically marketed through wool warehouses or wool pools to compensate for limited production obtained from smaller flocks.
 Wool produced in the western United States is generally marketed through wool warehouses or wool cooperatives.

 Wool has a variety of quality grades that are generally based on fiber diameter and fineness.
 Other quality factors include length, uniformity, strength, color and contaminants.
 Higher quality wool grades are used to produce apparel, but lower quality grades are used to produce blankets, carpet, felt and upholstery.

 U.S. farm prices for shorn wool have varied widely over the past decade.
-For example, prices were $1.45 per pound in 2016.
-The production of high-value fine wools (25 microns or less) represents more than one-half of U.S. wool production.
+The price of wool was $1.47 per pound in 2017 with a total value of $36.4 million.
+The production of high-value fine wools (25 microns or less) represents more than one-half of U.S. wool production (NASS, 2017).

 U.S. wool supplies compete with coarser grade wools from New Zealand and finer wools from Australia.
 Australia is the largest supplier of apparel wool.
 Two-thirds of the wool sold on the world market originates from Australia.
 Major markets for Australian wool include China, Italy, India, Taiwan, Czech Republic, Slovak Republic, France and Germany.

 New Zealand is the world’s second-largest wool producer and exporter.
 Most of its wool production (90%) is exported as fiber.
 New Zealand is the leading producer of coarse or strong wool used primarily for interior textiles such as carpets, blankets, upholstery and yarn.
 China accounts for about 25 percent of New Zealand’s wool exports.
 Other export markets include the United Kingdom, India, Italy and Australia.

 National Agricultural Statistics Service (NASS), 2017

 Cotton and Wool Outlook, Economic Research Service (ERS), USDA.